schazers/bits/README.md

 Play [Submarine Adventure](https://castle.games/@schazers/submarine-adventure)

-Below this sentence lies the code for this game:
+Here's all of the code for this game:

 ```lua
 require 'bits'